epsilonrt/gxPL/doc/doc02-configurable-services.md

     For example:

     <pre class="fragment">
-    static void configChangedHandler(gxPLDevice * service, gxPLObject * userData) {
+    static void prvConfigChanged(gxPLDevice * device, void * userData) {

-      parseServiceConfigValues(service);
+      prvParseConfigValues(device);
     }
     </pre>

-    This handler will just invoke the same parser we used earlier to parse things after the service was created.
+    This handler will just invoke the same parser we used earlier to parse things after the device was created.

     To register that handler, use gxPLaddServiceConfigChangedListener() right after you finish the initial parsing of config values.
 Like this:

     <pre class="fragment">
-    /** Create the service */
+    // Create the device
-    myDevice = gxPLcreateConfigurableService("myVendor", "myDevice", "test.xpl");
+    myDevice = gxPLAppAddConfigurableDevice(myApp, "myVendor", "myDevice", "test.xpl");

-    if (!gxPLIsServiceConfigured(myDevice) {
+    if (!gxPLDeviceIsConfigured(myDevice) {

-      gxPLaddServiceConfigurable(clockService, "debugMode", gxPLConfigReconf, 1);
+      gxPLDeviceConfigItemAdd(myDevice, "debugMode", gxPLConfigReconf, 1);
-      gxPLsetServiceConfigValue(clockService, "debugMode", "false");
+      gxPLDeviceConfigValueSet(myDevice, "debugMode", "false");
     }

-    /* Parse configuration */
+    // Parse configuration
-    parseServiceConfigValues(myDevice);
+    prvParseConfigValues(myDevice);

-    /* Add a listener for configuration changes */ gxPLaddServiceConfigChangedListener(myDevice, configChangedHandler, NULL);
+    // Add a listener for configuration changes gxPLDeviceConfigListenerAdd(myDevice, prvConfigChanged, NULL);
     </pre>

 4. At this point, you are fully configuable ready.
-You've created a configurable service, reloaded your previous configuration (or setup the initial configurables with defaults), parsed them so your program can use them, writen a handler to pickup changes to the configuration as they happen and registered that handler.
+You've created a configurable device, reloaded your previous configuration (or setup the initial configurables with defaults), parsed them so your program can use them, writen a handler to pickup changes to the configuration as they happen and registered that handler.

-    All that is left to do is enable the service (which should not be done until all these steps are complete).
-The service will come to life and automatic configuration should be working.
+    All that is left to do is enable the device (which should not be done until all these steps are complete).
+The device will come to life and automatic configuration should be working.

-    A working example of this is in the examples/ directory called xpl-config-clock.c -- a working xPL time source that allows you to configure it's instance ID, heartbeat interval and how often time messages are sent out.
+    A working example of this is in the examples/ directory called gxpl-config-clock.c -- a working xPL time source that allows you to configure it's instance ID, heartbeat interval and how often time messages are sent out.

-    You can also check out the updated xpl-logger.c that supports two configurable items and does check to determine if there really is a change to a config value before actually applying the change (in this case, that the file name the log should go to really has changed before we close the old and open the new).
+    You can also check out the updated gxpl-logger.c that supports two configurable items and does check to determine if there really is a change to a config value before actually applying the change (in this case, that the file name the log should go to really has changed before we close the old and open the new).

-NOTE: Once a configurable service is enabled, you cannot change any aspect of the services configuration.
+NOTE: Once a configurable device is enabled, you cannot change any aspect of the services configuration.
 That includes adding and removing configurables or adding/changing/clearing configurable values or changing the config file used to store config values.
-When the service is disabled, these features can be used again.
+When the device is disabled, these features can be used again.
 Access to the configurables and their values is always allowed.
-If you attempt to change these items while the service is enabled, the changes will be ignored.
+If you attempt to change these items while the device is enabled, the changes will be ignored.

 Remember - the configuration process is driven by the end user -- not your